GeorgeDaoud3/SOFE4630U-MS4/README.md

         <img src="figures/loggerk8s2.jpg" alt="the voting logger service deployment" width="1025" />

-   2. the following command will substitute in the YAML file with the crossponding environment variables and then will deploy the service and the Redis server.
+   2. the following command will substitute **$PROJECT** and **$LOGGER_IMAGE** in the YAML file with the crossponding environment variables and then will deploy the service and the Redis server.
       ``` cmd
       REPO=<REPO full path>
       LOGGER_IMAGE=$REPO/logger